-Wat Bowonniwet Vihara is The temple complex is on the northeast side of Bangkok’s Rattanakosin island, just inside the old city wall bordering Banglumpoo canal, on Pra Sumeru road.
+Wat Bowonniwet Vihara is the main temple complex situated on the northeast side of Bangkok’s Rattanakosin island, just inside the old city wall bordering Banglumpoo canal.
 The name literally translates as the ‘Excellent Abode Monastery’, but the meaning behind the name is ‘Temple where the Viceroy Resides’.

-Wat Bowonniwet Vihara has long and interesting history rich with Thai symbolism intertwined with royalty.
+Wat Bowonniwet Vihara has a long and interesting history, rich with symbolism intertwined with Thai royalty.
 The temple, also known as Wat Bovornives was built during the reign of King Nangklao (Rama III) in the first half of the 19th century, when it was called Wat Mai.
 Originally there were two temples separated by a canal, Wat Rangsi Sutthawat and Wat Mai.
 The two temples were merged into the Wat Bowonniwet in 1923.

 The Temple Precincts

 Buddhist monasteries are typically divided into two sections: Buddhavasa (sanctuary), buildings and structures devoted to the Buddha, such as the Uposatha hall, the Cetiya or Stupa, and Sanghavasa, containing residential dwellings for monks (bhikkhus) and novices (samaneras).

 Structures of the Wat Bowonniwet